 To select entire Rows(s)

 Type 3:3 in the Name Box, and you will see that row 3 is selected.
 Type 3:6, and you see that rows 3 through 6 are selected.
-Remember that alphabets are to mention columns and numbers are to mention rows.
+Remember that letters denote columns and numbers denote rows.

 Select multiple particular complete rows

 Previously, we saw (in point 5) a tip to select multiple particular range cells.
-In the same way, we can select multiple particular rows using the Name Box.
-Type 2:6,10:14 and hit enter.
+Similarly, we can select multiple rows using the Name Box.
+Type 2:6,10:14 and hit Enter.
 You see that rows 2 through 6 and 10 through 14 are selected.

 Together select multiple particular entire row(s) and column(s)